-Along with practical help in the form of food parcels came the emotional support of feeling loved and cared for.
+Along with the food parcels came a feeling of being loved and cared for.
 I felt, as a newly solo mum, that someone had my back.
 A sense of community can be hard to find when you move to a new place.
 This is where I've found it.
 The food parcels brought new opportunities for me and my children.
 We found more and more things to get involved with.